-As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
-You are also encouraged to review the "School Performance Fact Sheet", which must be provided to you prior to signing an enrollment agreement.
+As a prospective student, you are encouraged to review this catalog before signing an enrollment agreement.
+You are also encouraged to review the "School Performance Fact Sheet", which must be provided to you before signing an enrollment agreement.

 Sexual Harassment